 Dark matter could be detected indirectly through the observation of neutrino originating from dark matter annihilations or decays.
-The world largest neutrino telescope, IceCube, is at the forefront of indirect searches for evidence of beyond standard model physics.
-Searches at IceCube have produced some of the most stringent constraints on dark matter annihilations, interactions with nucleons, and excited imaginations with the yet to be determined origin of the recently observed high-energy astrophysical neutrino flux.
-In the future, improved analyses methods with larger datasets and detector extensions provide significant discovery potential for dark matter.
+The world's largest neutrino telescope, IceCube, is at the forefront of indirect searches for evidence of beyond the standard model physics.
+Analyses of IceCube data have resulted in some of the most stringent constraints on dark matter annihilations, interactions with nucleons, and excited imaginations with the yet to be determined origin of the recently observed high-energy astrophysical neutrino flux.
+In the future, improved analyses methods with larger datasets and detector extensions will provide significant discovery potential for dark matter.